DrexHD/VillagerConfig/README.md

 ### Custom trades

 One of VillagerConfig's most powerful features are the custom trades.
-Custom trades allows mod-pack creators, server owners and others to completely customize wandering trader and villager trades!
-If you want to create your own custom datapack, make sure to check out the [wiki](https://github.com/DrexHD/VillagerConfig/wiki/Get-started)!
+Custom trades allows mod-pack creators, server owners, and others to completely customize wandering trader and villager trades!
+If you want to create your own custom datapack, make sure to check out the [wiki](https://github.com/DrexHD/VillagerConfig/wiki/Creating-your-own-datapack)!

+Or check out the list of known [Datapacks using VillagerConfig](https://github.com/DrexHD/VillagerConfig/wiki/Datapacks-using-VillagerConfig)!

 ![](media/wandering_trader.png)